dyeramosu/AC215_snapnutrition/README.md

 **App Front-End Container**

+- [Deprecated]
 - This contains the frontend app that runs in your browser.
+(There are 3 that can be found in this repo, this is the earliest one from milestone 2).
 - The frontend is made using Flask and allows user to submit their own food photos and see the model-estimated nutrition info.
 - Visit [here](./src/app) for container directory